 If Rancher is intended to manage downstream Kubernetes clusters, the Kubernetes cluster that the Rancher server runs on should also be separate from the downstream user clusters.

 Why HA is Better for Rancher in Production

 We recommend installing the Rancher server on a high-availability Kubernetes cluster, primarily because it protects the Rancher server data.
 In a high-availability installation, a load balancer serves as the single point of contact for clients, distributing network traffic across multiple servers in the cluster and helping to prevent any one server from becoming a point of failure.

 We don’t recommend installing Rancher in a single Docker container, because if the node goes down, there is no copy of the cluster data available on other nodes and you could lose the data on your Rancher server.

 One option for the underlying Kubernetes cluster is to use K3s Kubernetes.
-K3s Rancher’s CNCF certified Kubernetes distribution.
-It is easy to install, with half the memory of Kubernetes, all in a binary less than 100 MB.
-One main advantage of this K3s architecture is that it allows an external datastore to hold the cluster data, allowing the K3s server nodes to be treated as ephemeral.
+K3s is Rancher’s CNCF certified Kubernetes distribution.
+It is easy to install and uses half the memory of Kubernetes, all in a binary of less than 100 MB.
+Another advantage of K3s is that it allows an external datastore to hold the cluster data, allowing the K3s server nodes to be treated as ephemeral.